microsoft/vssdktestfx/README.md

 The relative path must resolve from your test directory to the VS repo's src\ProductData\AssemblyVersions.tt file.
 A build break will result if the relative path is wrong.

+When making changes to your .tt file, verify your changes make it into $(AssemblyName).dll.config in your build output.
+You might need to perform a clean/build.
+For reasons unknown, it's been seen that the transformation from app.config.tt -> app.config -> assemblyname.dll.config can confuse the build, and changes aren't re-built.

 ## Unit test source code changes

 ### Xunit instructions